 Former North Carolina Governor Bev Perdue is on the move again via her education non-profit, DigiLearn.
+Digital Learning is all the woman who helped cement Common Core into our state can talk about.

 In a recent article at EducationNC, Perdue was interviewed about the alleged benefits of digital learning.
 The article contains multiple videos and cites Perdue as saying that, “[Digital learning] totally can wipe away the divide that’s existed in education and training for all of our lives.”